 The Bureau of Labor Statistics projects that the radiologic technology profession will grow faster than the average (28 percent increase) through the year 2020.

-In the past 19 years, 100 percent of USF graduates have successfully passed the national certifying examination given by the American Registry of Radiologic Technologists (ARRT).
+In the past 20years, 100 percent of USF graduates have successfully passed the national certifying examination given by the American Registry of Radiologic Technologists (ARRT) on the first attempt.